chrismochinski/weekend-jquery-salary-calculator/README.md

 ## Usage
 ---

-1. Open page by URL
-2. Enter employee first name (required)
+1. Enter employee first name (required)
-3. Enter employee last name (required)
+2. Enter employee last name (required)
-4. Enter employee job title (required)
+3. Enter employee job title (required)
-5. Enter employee ID (not required - will show N/A if no ID)
+4. Enter employee ID (not required - will show N/A if no ID)
-6. Enter employee annual salary (required)
+5. Enter employee annual salary (required)
-7. Press "Submit" button.
-Notice the "TOTAL COST" is monthly and automatically calculated
+6. Press "Submit" button (notice the "TOTAL MONTHLY COST" is automatically calculated
-8. If needed, press the "Delete" button to remove a row
+7. If needed, press the "Delete" button to remove a row

-## Build with
+## Built with
 ---
 Visual Studio Code

 ## License
 ---